syncfusion-content/extension-docs/Extension/Blazor-Extension/Visual-Studio/code-generator.md

 **Namespaces**

-The required namespaces are added to the **`_imports.razor`** file based on the selected component, if it is not already available.
+The required namespaces are added to the **`_imports.razor`** file based on the selected control, if it is not already available.

 ![NameSpace](code-generator-images/NameSpace.png)

 **Services**

-The required service code added to the the **`Startup.cs/Program.cs`** file to render the component based on the selected component if it is not already added.
+The required service code added to the the **`Startup.cs/Program.cs`** file to render the control based on the selected control if it is not already added.

 ![Services code](code-generator-images/ServicesCode.png)